-In contrast, all N2O analyzers tested in a recent EC field intercomparison have large sample cells (~ 500 mL) that must

-- 35 operate at significantly reduced pressure (50 to 120 mb), necessitating high flow rates (12 to 17 L min-1; Rannik et al., 2015).
+In contrast, all N2O analyzers tested in a recent EC field intercomparison have large sample cells ($\sim 500 \text{ mL}$) that must operate at significantly reduced pressure (50 to 120 mb), necessitating high flow rates (12 to 17 L min-1; Rannik et al., 2015).
 The high flow rate and low pressure require the use of a relatively high-power pump (500 to 1000 W).
-Reducing the volume of the sample cell and sampling system components - 40 is a means of maintaining good frequency response at a lower flow rate while reducing the power requirements of N2O EC systems.
-Using a dryer on the intake line may degrade system frequency response but can eliminate uncertainties associated with spectroscopic corrections for line broadening - 45 due to water vapour (Neftel et al., 2010) and density corrections (Webb et al., 1980).
+Reducing the volume of the sample cell and sampling system components is a means of maintaining good frequency response at a lower flow rate while reducing the power requirements of N2O EC systems.
+Using a dryer on the intake line may degrade system frequency response but can eliminate uncertainties associated with spectroscopic corrections for line broadening due to water vapour (Neftel et al., 2010) and density corrections (Webb et al., 1980).
 The typically high sample flow rates require the use of multi-tube dryers to achieve an acceptable residual humidity.
-However, laminar flow within the dryer degrades system frequency response because air veter the system frequency response because air veter to the system frequency response because are veter to the system frequency response because a - 50 locity varies from the centre to the wall of the tube (Leuning and Judd, 1996), and multi-tube dryers can further degrade frequency response if the flow varies among the individual tubes.
-This problem cannot be overcome by simply increasing flow because a higher flow would require a larger quire lower sample flow, allowing the use of single-tube dryers and lower-powered pumps to achieve the frequency response required for EC measurements.
+However, laminar flow within the dryer degrades system frequency response because air velocity varies from the centre to the wall of the tube (Leuning and Judd, 1996), and multi-tube dryers can further degrade frequency response if the flow varies among the individual tubes.
+This problem cannot be overcome by simply increasing flow because a higher flow would require a larger dryer.
+Alternatively, analyzers with smaller sample cells require lower sample flow, allowing the use of single-tube dryers and lower-powered pumps to achieve the frequency response required for EC measurements.